lbryio/spec/index.md

 ##### Bid Position

-The _n_th claim for this name, in order of most support to least total support. _n_ must be a positive number.
+The _n_th claim for this name, ordered by total amount (highest first). _n_ must be a positive number.
 This is useful for resolving non-winning bids in bid order.

 ```
 lbry://meet-lbry$2